StephanKa/pyVARED/README.md

-# VDHL_extract_AXI_slave_register_definition
+# VARED - VHDL Automatic Register Extract  Definition

-This script will generate AXI slave register definitions from VHDL sources.
+This script will generate AXI register definitions from VHDL sources.
 The script will through all sub directories and look for the files with ending "S00_AXI.vhd".
-These files will be parsed for all existing slave register.
+These files will be parsed for all existing register.

 Following there is an example with snippets from VHDL source code, which will recognized correctly (buffer_engine is this example).
 All necessary syntax is in double quotes.